-1.1.4 The Unitary Development Plan (UDP) forms part of the Development Plan at present.
-Over time, the policies in the UDP will be replaced by the Core Strategy and other DPDs that we prepare.
-In Section 3 of this plan, there is a schedule setting out which policies within the UDP will be replaced by the new policies in the Core Strategy, and which will continue in use for the time being.
+1.1.4 The Council's development plan will be made up of the Core Strategy, parts of the Unitary Development Plan (UDP) as well as the London Plan.
+Over time, more policies in the UDP are likely to be replaced by the Core Strategy and by the other DPDs that we prepare.
+In Section 3 of this plan, there is a schedule setting out which policies within the UDP will be replaced by the new policies in the Core Strategy, and those which will continue in use for the time being.